Last updated: 10/25/2018

 - Inability to control food intake amounts

 Stress can have different effects on the body depending on the intensity and duration of a stressful period.
-According to Harvard Health Publications, short periods of stress can actually suppress the urge to eat.
+Short periods of stress can actually suppress the urge to eat.
 Under these conditions, the body’s fight-or-flight response kicks in and reduces a person’s appetite.

 Under periods of stress, the body releases high levels of adrenaline for the short-term and then switches over to cortisol to handle long-term periods of stress.
 Cortisol naturally increases a person’s appetite level and so provides the direct link between stress and stress eating behaviors.